modulove/MVMNT/README.md

  - Output Voltage 0/+10V
  - Inverted Voltage 0/+10V
  - Bipolar Voltage -10/+10
+ - Skiff Friendly (24mm depth)

 # MVMNT experience

-This module quickly became a essential companion to breathe life into our modular patches.
-In a world of static sound, "MVMNT" offers the automation and randomness we need to focus more deeply on composition and exploration.
+This module quickly became a essential companion to breathe life into our modular syth patches.
+MVMNT offers the automation and randomness we need to focus more deeply on composition and exploration.